RWaltersMA/azure-event-hubs-mongo/README.md

 | -w | Source | The collection name to insert into |
 | -r | Sink | The collection name to read from |

 This application randomly generates a number of stocks and their initial values.
 It will write new values every second for all securities into the collection defined with the “-w” parameter.
-If we configured the source and sink correctly in the previous section, as the data arrives in the collection, Kafka Connect will push the data into the Azure Event Hub.
-From there the Sink will notice the data in the Azure Event Hub and write it to the collection defined in the “-r” parameter.

 The output of the python application resembles the following: